Preserving an Ancient Civilisation

-Arabic is a language that is deeply intertwined with Islamic culture, and without a strong understanding of the language, young Muslims may struggle to connect with their cultural heritage and traditions.
+Arabic is a language that is deeply intertwined with an ancient culture and Islamic heritage, and without a strong understanding of the language, many young Arabs may struggle to connect with their cultural heritage and traditions.

-Teaching Arabic as a second language is a challenging task due to the language's unique structure, lack of standardization, and different writing system.
-Additionally, the declining use and understanding of Arabic can have a negative impact on the uptake of Islamic religion and culture among new generations, leading to a loss of cultural identity and understanding.
+Teaching Arabic as a second language is a challenging task due to the language's unique structure, lack of standardisation, and different writing system.
+Additionally, the declining use and understanding of Arabic can have a negative impact on the uptake of religion and culture amongst new generations, leading to a loss of cultural identity and understanding.

-This project is to support educators and communities to promote the study and understanding of Arabic in order to preserve Islamic culture and traditions for future generations.
+This project is to explore the challenges and opportunities that face educators and communities and to promote the study and understanding of Arabic in order to preserve the culture and traditions for future generations.

 Declining Usage of Arabic